ISO 22301 Certification

 4. Internal Audit

-Verify conformance before certification.
+Verify conformance and leadership readiness before external audit.

 5. Certification Audit